codebydom/elk-ftw/README.md

 # elk-ftw
-ElasticSearch, LogStash, Kibana stack instructions to set up in a windows environment
+ElasticSearch, LogStash, Kibana stack instructions to set up in a Windows 10 environment